microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-rules-overview.md

 The **forms** property is configured with [fieldRules](/graph/api/resources/plannerfieldrules), providing default values and overrides for specific conditions.
 Accepted values are:

 * `block`: Forms can't be changed.
-* `addResponse`: indicates adding formResponseId to the form.
+* `addResponse`: Responses can be added to the form.
 * `add`: New forms can be added.
 * `update`: Existing forms can be updated.
 * `remove`: Existing forms can be removed.